Recent Blog Articles

 How acute inflammation turns chronic

-Chronic inflammation can develop in any of several ways.
-One possibility is that the threat remains because the body can’t rid itself of the offending substance, be it an infectious organism, an irritant, or a chemical toxin.
+Chronic inflammation often starts when your body's natural response to a problem, like an infection or injury, doesn't shut off as it should.
+It can develop in any of several ways.
+One possibility is that the problem or threat remains because the body can't rid itself of the offending substance, be it an infectious organism, an irritant, or a chemical toxin.
 The immune system is pretty good at eliminating invaders, but sometimes pathogens resist even our best defenses and hide out in tissues, provoking the inflammatory response again and again.

 Another possible scenario is that the immune system goes into "threat mode" when no true threat exists.
 In an autoimmune disorder, the immune system seems to become overly sensitized to the body’s own healthy cells and tissue.
 It reacts against the joints, intestines, or other organs and tissues as if they were dangerous.
 As the inflammatory response continues, it damages the body instead of healing it.

-Unhealthful lifestyle choices, too, can cause ongoing inflammation.
-Smoking, failing to exercise regularly, or eating a diet high in refined carbohydrates can contribute to chronic inflammation.
-This ongoing inflammation increases the risk of many diseases—including heart disease, stroke, diabetes, cancer, and chronic obstructive pulmonary disease—that are collectively the leading causes of death worldwide.
-Three out of every five people around the world die from a disease that has been linked to inflammation.
+Unhealthful lifestyle choices can also cause ongoing inflammation.
+Smoking, being sedentary, or eating a diet high in processed foods and refined carbohydrates can contribute to chronic inflammation.
+This ongoing inflammation increases the risk of many diseases—including heart disease, stroke, diabetes, cancer, and chronic obstructive pulmonary disease.

 Signs and symptoms of chronic inflammation

 The signs of chronic inflammation are not as obvious as those of acute inflammation.
 No sharp twinge of pain as when you cut yourself, no swelling or redness will you see to alert you to a problem.
 Chronic inflammation can be widespread or more localized to specific areas of the body.
-Therefore the symptoms can vary considerably, such as:
+Some of the symptoms associated with chronic inflammation include:

 - fatigue and lack of energy